Albert Kalonji

 Albert Kalonji (6 June 1929 – 20 April 2015) was a Congolese politician and businessman from the Luba ya Kasai nobility.
-He was elected emperor (Mulopwe) of the Baluba ya Kasai (Bambo) and later became king of the Federated State of South Kasai.
+He was elected king/emperor (mulopwe) of the Baluba ya Kasai (Bambo) and for most of 1961 styled himself Albert I of South Kasai.

 Co-founder, along with Patrice Lumumba, of the Congolese National Movement (MNC), he campaigned with him for the independence of the Congo.
 Internal disagreements led to the split of the MNC into two branches, known as MNC-Lumumba and MNC-Kalonji.
 In 1960, Kalonji was elected emperor of the Lubas and head of state of South Kasai by the nobility the ministers and the Kasaian people.
 Kalonji was crowned by the church and the Luba tribe on 12 April 1961.
 This de facto independence lasted until September 1962.

 Early life

-Albert Kalonji was born on 6 June 1929, in Hemptinne Saint-Benoît (currently Bunkondo) near present-day Kananga.
+Albert Kalonji was born on 6 June 1929, in Hemptinne Saint-Benoît (currently Bunkonde) near present-day Kananga.
 He attended Scheut Missionaries-run Catholic schools in Lusambo before studying at an agricultural school in Kisantu for five years.
 He graduated as an agricultural assistant in 1948.
 In 1951, he was hired by the colony as an agricultural assistant and later became an accountant for the Luluabourg tribunal.

 In 1957, he joined the Provincial Council of Kasai.
 He was invited to Brussels for the 1958 World's Fair and joined the Congolese National Movement that same year.
 In 1959, he opened a tax office in Kasai and became a member of the Legislative Council.
 In August 1959, he was convicted of "inciting racial hatred" (conflict between Lulua and Baluba) and was exiled to Kole, but was later released.
 Later that year, he was elected president of the MNC-Kalonji.

 In 1960, he participated in the Belgo-Congolese Round Table Conference.
 Elected national deputy in June, he was considered for a ministerial position but was excluded by Patrice Lumumba.
 In August, he became president of the autonomous State of South Kasai.
 Proclaimed "king of South Kasai" (under the name Albert I) in 1961, he dissolved the government and adopted the title of Mulopwe (emperor) of the "Federated Kingdom of South Kasai." to preserve the cultural heritage of his people (Luba people).

 In September 1962, Albert Kalonji was overthrown in a military coup instigated by his prime minister, Joseph Ngalula.
 He then went into exile in Spain for 18 months.
 He served as a minister from 1964 to 1965 under Moïse Tshombe, leaving the government shortly before Mobutu's coup.

 In 1980, he joined Mobutu's single party, the Popular Movement of the Revolution.
 In 2008, the Baluba of Kasai honored him on his 80th birthday.
 Albert Kalonji died on 20 April 2015, in Mbuji-Mayi, at the age of 85.
 He was buried in the village of Katende (Miabi Territory).